hejny/locate-app/README.md

 # 🕵️ Locate ANY APP

 Find apps installed on your system.
-This util will helps to find executables of known app like Chrome, Firefox,... on Windows, Linux and maxOS out of the box.
+This util will help to find executables of a known app like Chrome, Firefox,... on Windows, Linux, and macOS out of the box.

 ## 🔎 Locating the Chrome browser

-Via this util it is extremely easy to get path to some browser:
+Via this utility it is extremely easy to get the path to some browser:

 ```typescript
 import { locateChrome } from 'locate-app';